 But interesting was newcomer Phùng Thị Huệ who clocked 11.78 is born in 2003.
 So doing Thi Hoa, born in 2004, ran 11.98.

 This gives Vietnam substantial depth in their 4×100 Women’s team as Vietnam took Gold in 2017 and Bronze in the 2019 SEA Games.

 The Challenge of Sprinter Le Tu Chinh

-Article by Andrew Pirie – ATFS Statistician for the Philippines, Co-Founder of Pinoyathletics, Level 2 Athletics Australia Sprint Coach, Former Philippines Sports Consultant and Former Head Coach of Track and Field the Zamboanga Sports Academy.
+Article by Andrew Pirie – ATFS Statistician for the Philippines, Co-Founder of Pinoyathletics, Level 2 Athletics Australia Sprint Coach, Former Philippines Sports Consultant, and Former Head Coach of Track and Field at the Zamboanga Sports Academy.

 Translation of Interview by Mr. Vinh Khang.